Avtem/LearnCpp-Quiz-201/step 06.md

-F) Goal: Implement a class `Point` with two data members for x and y axes, a member function that will return the adjacent Point (depending on Direction parameter) and comparison operators (operator==, operator!=) that will compare two Point objects.

-[tasks]
+F) Goal: Implement a helper class that will make it easier for us to index the tiles in our game board.

-Our game board is a 4x4 grid of `Tile`, which we store in two-dimensional array member `m_tiles` of the `Field` class.
+Our game board is a 4x4 grid of `Tile`, which we store in two-dimensional array member `m_tiles` of the `Board` class.
 We will access a given tile using its {x, y} coordinates.
 For example, the top left tile has coordinate {0, 0}.
 The tile to the right of that has coordinate {1, 0} (x becomes 1, y stays 0).
 The tile one down from that has coordinate {1, 1}.

-Since we'll be working with coordinates a lot, we will create a class to help us manage coordinates as {x, y} pairs of values.
+Since we'll be working with coordinates a lot, create a helper class named `Point` that stores an {x, y} pair of coordinates.
+We should be able to compare two Point objects for equality and inequality.
+Also implement a member function named `getAdjacentPoint` that takes a Direction object as a parameter and returns the Point in that direction.
+For example, `Point{1, 1}.getAdjacentPoint(Direction::right)` == `Point{2, 1}`.

+[tasks]
-Implement a class type named `Point`.
+Implement a struct named `Point`.
 This should contain:
 * Two data members to store the x-axis and y-axis coordinates.
 * An overloaded `operator==` and `operator!=` to compare two sets of coordinates.
-* A member function `Point getAdjacentPoint(Direction)`.
-This should return a `Point` that is adjacent to the implicit Point object in the direction of `Direction`.
-For example, `Point{1, 1}.getAdjacentPoint(Direction::right)` == `Point{2, 1}`.
+* A const member function `Point getAdjacentPoint(Direction)` that returns the Point in the direction of the Direction parameter.
+We do not need to do any validity checking here.

+We're using a struct instead of a class here because Point is simple bundle of data that would benefit little from being encapsulated.
 [/tasks]

 The following code should run and print “true” for every test-case: